aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 ## Use of Manipulatives

+NB:
-NB: can put negative numberes in brackets initially.
+   - can put negative numberes in brackets initially.
 Like 24 &div; (-6)
+   - there are two valid ways of converting between addition and subtraction.
+E.g. 2 + 3 = 5 can be converted to 5 &minus; 2 = 3 or 5 &minus; 3 = 2; similarly 5 &minus; 2 = 3 can be converted to 2 + 3 = 5 or 3 + 2 = 5.
+   - and also there are two valid ways of converting between multiplication and division.
+E.g. 2 &times; 3 = 6 can be converted to 6 &div; 2 = 3 or 6 &div; 3 = 2; similarly 6 &div; 2 = 3 can be converted to 2 &times; 3 = 6 or 3 &times; 2 = 6.

 ![notes on use of manipulatives page 1](notes-on-manipulatives-1.jpg)